 When a U nonimmigrant visa applicant has an approved petition, s/he should contact the relevant U.S. embassy or consulate.
-All U.S. embassies and consulates have email addresses at which applicants may request information, as available on the DOS website.
+All U.S. embassies and consulates have email addresses at which applicants may request information, as available on the Department of State (DOS) U.S. Embassy website.
 DOS emphasized that applicants should always be clear that they are seeking a U nonimmigrant visa when they contact U.S. embassies or consulates, because the U nonimmigrant visa is unique, with qualification requirements that are different compared with other nonimmigrant or immigrant visas.

 Mr. Tierney noted that DOS has updated the DS-160 online application form to include a U nonimmigrant visa category.
 U visa applicants must follow normal appointment procedures.